 Our reporting system gives full feedback on the various outcomes that have been achieved by learners, as well as the results of summative assessments.
 We regard personal and social development as extremely important, and individual comments on all aspects of the pupils are included in the report.
 In addition, parents are invited to meet the teachers individually each term.

-Our school appoints students to formal leadership positions and the school offers a leadership programme for all Grade 7s.
+Our school appoints pupils to formal leadership positions and the school offers a leadership programme for all Grade 7s.
 This programme is designed to stretch and challenge pupils in the area of leadership.
-It encourages students to take initiatives, which will inspire and challenge their lives as well as the lives of their peers, while allowing them to develop and grow, as they aspire to achieve their personal goals.
+It encourages pupils to take initiative, which will inspire and challenge their lives as well as the lives of their peers, while allowing them to develop and grow, as they aspire to achieve their personal goals.

-Students are encouraged to step out of their comfort zones and take risks and in doing so they will learn more about themselves and the world around them.
-The annual Job-shadow program is an integral part of the preparation for the Grade 7 student to continue to the FET phase at the end of Grade 9.
+Pupils are encouraged to step out of their comfort zones and take risks and in doing so they will learn more about themselves and the world around them.